 San Diego Symphony serves as the pit orchestra for all San Diego Opera productions throughout its international season at the Civic Theatre.
 Among other arts organizations, San Diego Symphony musicians also appear with La Jolla Music Society/SummerFest, and Mainly Mozart performing at the Balboa Theatre and Conrad Prebys Music Center at UCSD.

-San Diego Symphony performs from October through May, downtown at Copley Symphony Hall and offers the following music series: Jacobs Masterworks (classical), City Lights, Chamber Music Series, Family Concerts and Young People’s Concerts.
-From late June through early September, the San Diego Symphony performs Bayside Summer Nights at its outdoor venue on the waterfront downtown, Embarcadero Marina Park South.
-San Diego Symphony performs more than 147 concerts a year.
+San Diego Symphony performs from October through May, downtown at Copley Symphony Hall and offers the following music series: Jacobs Masterworks (classical), Broadway @ The Jacobs, Jazz @ The Jacobs, Fox Theatre Film Series Chamber Music Series and Family Concerts.
+From late June through early September, the San Diego Symphony performs Bayside Summer Nights at its outdoor venue on the waterfront downtown, Bayside Performance Park.
+The San Diego Symphony performs more than 147 concerts a year.

-The San Diego Symphony has recently named Rafael Payare as Music Director Designate after a three year search.
-Mr. Payare will become Music Director in July of 2019.
+The San Diego Symphony recently named Rafael Payare as Music Director, and he assumed that position as of July 1, 2019.
 Most recently, Jahja Ling, who served as music director from 2004 to 2017, was named the San Diego Symphony’s first ever Conductor Laureate.

 Yes, the Symphony currently has 44 members on its board of directors, which is comprised of various community and business leaders.
 These include members of San Diego’s legal and financial community along with small business owners, principals from large business, local entrepreneurs and philanthropic supporters.